Sharon1913/virtual_assistant/README.md

 # virtual_assistant
-import these using the command: pip install
+import these Libraries using the command: pip install
-Libraries and Frameworks:

 • speech_recognition
 • datetime
 • pyttsx3